 The table below describes the configuration options available:

 Debugging is heavy, including passwords.
-Do not leave debugging enabled on a production switch once you have completed troubleshooting.
+Do not leave debugging enabled on a production switch after you have completed troubleshooting.

 When sending accounting records, the record is sent to all servers in the list if